brendanzab/language-garden/elab-dependent/README.md

 # A small dependently typed language

-This is an implementation small dependently typed language where types are first-class and where the output types of functions may depend on the inputs supplied to them.
+This is an implementation of a small dependently typed language where types are first-class and where the return type of a function may depend on the arguments it is applied to.

 *This was originally posted at [tt-hoas-nameless.ml](https://gist.github.com/brendanzab/a8443e9d267ed142e4603fc3cb5fa9c8).*